-Boulder Community Hospital has an outstanding team of physicians, nurses, rehabilitation specialists and other clinical professionals who work together to provide the best possible care for our stroke patients.
+Boulder Community Health has an outstanding team of physicians, nurses, rehabilitation specialists and other clinical professionals who work together to provide the best possible care for our stroke patients.
 Our program has been awarded Advanced Certification as a Primary Stroke Center by The Joint Commission (the nation’s largest standards-setting and accrediting body in health care), in conjunction with the American Heart Association/American Stroke Association.
-This certification applies specifically and solely to Boulder Community Hospital (BCH), located at Broadway and Balsam in northwest Boulder.

-BCH is one of only five Colorado hospitals north of Denver that have been designated as Primary Stroke Centers.
+BCH has one of only five Colorado hospitals north of Denver that have been designated as Primary Stroke Centers.
 In order to achieve this designation, Boulder Community voluntarily underwent a rigorous on-site review of our stroke program’s clinical practice guidelines and performance measurement activities.

 Full range of services

 The comprehensive stroke program at BCH incorporates the entire continuum of care for stroke patients, from emergency treatment and advanced diagnostic technology to both acute and critical inpatient treatments and extensive rehabilitation services.

 Additional vital components of the program include:

 - Direct contact with neurologists - all patients arriving at the Foothills Hospital Emergency Department who show signs or symptoms of stroke will have a consultation with a neurologist without having to wait to be admitted to the hospital.

 - Expedited care through life-saving Stroke Alert protocol – BCH utilizes a Stroke Alert system in which in-field paramedics directly alert the BCH stroke care team while en route to the hospital, enabling immediate treatment for the patient upon arrival.